Chicago Visa Checklist

 The Spanish visa will be stamped to one of your passport pages.

 Once you are approved for your visa, you will be assigned a NIE.
 Some consulates will include your NIE in the visa itself, but others will not.
-You will receive this number when you receive the TIE.
 If you received your NIE in the visa, great!
-The NIE is useful for getting an apartment, opening a bank account, and getting a phone plan with a Spanish phone number.
-If you didn’t receive your NIE in the visa, you will have to use your passport number until you get the TIE, and it might be more difficult to complete the previous steps.
-Everything will be covered later.
+The NIE is useful for getting an appointment with the foreign immigration office, renting an apartment, opening a bank account, and getting a phone plan with a Spanish phone number.
+If you didn’t receive your NIE in the visa, you will have to request it to be able to get a TIE appointment.

 Last minute preparations.
 What to bring and what to do before you get on that plane.